-From a Leadership perspective, in 2nd Generation Coaching (2000 – 2010), you deal with possibilities, rather than simply transactions, and the main focus was on driving change whilst maintaining authority and hierarchy in order to change others.
+From a Leadership perspective, in 2nd Generation Coaching (2000 – 2010), we deal with possibilities, rather than transactions, and the main focus was on driving change whilst maintaining authority and hierarchy in order to change others.
 This was accomplished by standard one-to-one coaching conversations to obtain specific predetermined goals for the client – what does their organisational future look like?
 It was a more prescriptive ‘how to coach’ model and change was seen as linear, and to be controlled, which helped some leaders understand their outcomes.

 Coaching isn't a process.
 It's time we stopped teaching it as if it were.

 Then came 3rd Generation Coaching, led by Reinhard Stettler (2014) whose main focus was attraction not coercion, modelling change behaviours in order to shift individual and organisational mindsets.
 3rd Generation focused on putting principles into practice to ensure change in both individual and system thinking.
 This seemed more Leadership-focused.

 3rd Generation coaching showed how organisations over the years have shifted their attention from managing performance to building the skills and talents of their employees by creating a culture of quality conversations where employees are coached to balance work and life challenges.